-Those who complete the certificate will gain competencies in quality, patient safety, and outcomes research; however the certificate does not provide training in conducting research.
-Students completing the certificate will be able to:
+Those who complete the certificate program will gain competencies in quality, patient safety, and outcomes research; however the program does not provide training in conducting research.
+Students completing the certificate program will be able to:

 Patient Outcomes Research